vippsas/vipps-partner-api/vipps-partner-api.md

 }
 ```

-Future versions of the API will _probably_ return more information.
+Future versions of the API will probably_ return more information, such as:
+* Company address
+* Contact information for the main person
+* Contact information for the technical person
+* A list of people with admin rights on portal.vipps.no

 Since the response only contains a list of MSNs, an additional API request is
 required to get more details about the sale unit.